ml6team/fondant/examples/pipelines/finetune_stable_diffusion/README.md

 - **Load from hub**: This component loads a dataset from the Hugging Face dataset hub.
 You can change this dataset to any other compatible dataset on the Hugging Face dataset hub.
 If the image column of the dataset is called something else than `image`, you can adapt this naming in the code of the Load From Hub component.

-Feel free to swap out components of the pipeline with our other components, try building your own custom Filtering component or use different captioning models than our example!
+Feel free to swap out components of the pipeline with our other components, try building your own custom filtering component or use different captioning models than our example!
 Let us know if you have any questions or feedback, we are happy to help!